slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Education is what survives when what has been learnt has been forgotten."
 -- B.F.
 Skinner*

+> *"The only person who is educated is the one who has learned how to learn and change."
+-- Carl Rogers*

+> *"The highest result of education is tolerance."
+-- Helen Keller*

+> *"The aim of education is the knowledge, not of facts, but of values."
+-- William Burroughs*

+> *"Education is a progressive discovery of our own ignorance."
+-- Will Durant*

 > *"We learn 10% of what we read, 20% of what we hear, 30% of what we see, 50% of what we see and hear, 70% of what we discuss, 80% of what we experience and 95% of what we teach to others."
 -- William Glasser*

+> *"Self-education is, I firmly believe, the only kind of education there is."
+-- Isaac Asimov*

 Hints: